Skip to main content

 How can I create a Shareholder Agreement?

+You can customise and download a Shareholders Agreement online in a matter of minutes.
 It may also be worth hiring a lawyer to ensure your terms are iron-clad and to add any further terms unique to your company.
 Finally, you will need to ensure all shareholders agree to the terms and issue the Agreement to new members as they come on board.

 Want to have your document reviewed by a Lawyer?